ClimateCompatibleGrowth/guidelines/_posts/2025-01-21 Software choice.md

 tags: repeatability reusability
 ---

 How do I choose the right software for my upcoming research project?
 This is a question that I, like many others before me, had to ask today.
 In the project description for my PhD thesis, Aspen Plus was listed as the modeling tool to use and my supervisors and colleagues all use Aspen Plus.
 But Aspen Plus is not an open access software and an Aspen Plus license is very expensive.
-Hence, I am currently in the position where I have to carefully think through which software is the most appropriate for my project.
+Hence, I am currently in a position where I must carefully think through which software is the most appropriate for my project.
 I have to weigh the advantages and disadvantages of using commercial or open software.

 Aspen Plus is a process modeling tool used to build and simulate processes.
-As mentioned it is not an open software, but alternative open access tools exist, for example, DWSIM and COCO simulator.
-As I need to choose one of these softwares to use, I will discuss the advantages and disadvantages of using Aspen Plus and compare them to DWSIM and COCO simulator's advantages and disadvantages.
+As mentioned, it is not an open software, but alternative open access tools exist, for example, DWSIM and COCO Simulator.
+As I need to choose one of these software to use, I will discuss the advantages and disadvantages of using Aspen Plus and compare them to DWSIM and COCO Simulator's advantages and disadvantages.

 ## Advantages of using Aspen Plus
 - Knowledge and support available from supervisor and collegues.
 Also a broad user base online in many forums available to help me.
 - My own existing knowledge: I don't have to completely learn a new coding language or software
 - Often used in industry
     - Valuable knowledge to have for me (on my CV)
-- My research field often (a majority of the time?) use Aspen Plus
+- My research field often (a majority of the time?) use Aspen Plus (especially compared to an open software)
 - Wide range of applications
 - A lot of documentation, help, etc available for users
 - COCO instead of Aspen: